icon icon icon icon icon icon icon

 How to help Syrian refugees: What CARE is doing

-In long-lasting conflicts, it’s important to help people rebuild their lives and strengthen communities so they can cope better.
-CARE, along with its partners, has created programs to support these efforts.
-We provide families with things like help in farming, cash for work, empowering women economically, small loans, and mental health support.
-We also run activities to protect women and girls, offering safe spaces to raise awareness about violence, health, and teach life skills, along with recreational activities.
+In the context of protracted crises, where conflicts persist over extended periods, it is critical to support individuals in rebuilding their lives and strengthening communities so they can cope better.
+CARE and our partners have created programs to support these efforts.
+We assist families through programs that include agricultural support, cash-for-work opportunities, women’s economic empowerment initiatives, small loans, and mental health service.
+We also run activities to protect women and girls, offering safe spaces to raise awareness about violence, health, and life skills, along with recreational activities.